imi-bigpicture/bigpicture-metaflex/README.md

 Implements the AnnotationType that captures annotation objects.
 The AnnotationType extends the `BPObjectType` and has the following elements:

 - `STUDY_REF`: Identifies the parent study.
-- `IMAGE_REFERENCE`: One or more images associated with the annotation.
+- `IMAGE_REF`: One or more images associated with the annotation.
 - `FILES`: Data files associated with the annotation.

 ### BP.dataset.xse